sandrohanea/whisper.net/readme.md

 `whisper_init_state: loading Core ML model from...`

 If not, it will announce an error and use the original core library instead.

+## GPU Support on Windows

+Dependeing on your GPU, you can use either `Whisper.net.Runtime.Cublas` or `Whisper.net.Runtime.Clblast`.
+For now, they are only available on Windows x64.

+Check the Cublas and Clblast examples.

+## Blazor and WASM

+For Blazor WebAssembly support, check the BlazorWasm example.
+Instead of `Whisper.net.Runtime`, you'll need to use `Whisper.net.Runtime.Wasm` but you'll need to also switch `WasmBuildNative` flag to true.

 ## Versioning